Triplet Higgs boson collider phenomenology after the LHC: The Model

 $D_2,D_3$ are the covariant derivatives for the doublet and triplet representations, respectively, {\it{e.g.}}

 Hypercharge $\U(1)_Y$ is embedded into $\SU(2)_R$ as in the SM.
 The ${\mathfrak{su}}(2)$ generators are $t^a_2=\sigma^a/2$ and

-The potential in Eq.~\gl{eq:pot} is a simplified version of the allowed terms documented in Refs.~\cite{Logan:2010en,Gunion:1989ci}.
-It should be thought of as a minimal ansatz that captures the important features of Higgs triplet phenomenology such as modified Higgs branching ratios, production cross sections and Higgs mixing in a well-defined way.
-Since our analysis is only indirectly affected by the Higgs trilinear couplings (for measurement strategies of the latter see Ref.~\cite{self}), our results are general enough to assess the impact of Higgs measurements.
+The potential in Eq.~\gl{eq:pot} is a simplified version of the allowed terms documented in Refs.~\cite{Logan:2010en,Gunion:1989ci}: the more general renormalizable and gauge invariant potential would allow different vevs for the 2 triplet fields, and would also include cubic terms (Eq.~(B3) of Ref.~\cite{Logan:2010en}).
+Terms of the former type are $\SU(2)_R$-violating, and we avoid them by requiring exact custodial invariance at tree level, as remarked in the following.
+Terms with an odd number of scalars can be easily avoided by means of a ${\mathbb{Z}}_2$ symmetry acting onto the triplet fields.
+Moreover our analysis is only indirectly affected by the Higgs trilinear couplings (for measurement strategies of the latter see Ref.~\cite{self}), and therefore our results are general enough to assess the impact of Higgs measurements.
+Hence, our choice for $V(\Phi,\Xi)$ should be thought of as a minimal ansatz, that captures the important features of Higgs triplet phenomenology such as modified Higgs branching ratios, production cross sections and Higgs mixing in a well-defined way.

 Switching off hypercharge gauging and the Yukawa interactions, the lagrangian is manifestly invariant under $\SU(2)_L\times \SU(2)_R$.
 Gauging a subgroup amounts to explicit breaking of custodial isospin, and the effects of custodial isospin violation are steered by gauge and Yukawa couplings.
 Hence a small $T$ parameter can be considered natural~\cite{'tHooft:1979bh}.